-Separate from these warranty issues, the Company recorded, within cost of goods sold, approximately \$2,976,000 for a charge related to its exit from the Grand Island, NE tie manufacturing facility.
+Separate from these warranty issues, the Company recorded in the second quarter, within cost of goods sold, approximately \$2,976,000 for a charge related to its exit from the Grand Island, NE tie manufacturing facility.
 This charge is to fulfill a customer contractual obligation that could not be sourced from Grand Island, NE.